EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 * Chance of Admit (0.34 to 0.97)

 &nbsp;I'll set 'Chance of Admit' parameter as the label and the remaining parameters as inputs to make a prediction model.
 Serial No. will be dropped in making the model because it is simply used for indexing purpose.
-As I showed in the jupyter notebook ('capstone.ipynb') this set has 400 entries, all variables are numeric (there is no categorical variable) and missing values or abnormalities about data were not found.
+As I showed in the jupyter notebook ("capstone.ipynb") this set has 400 entries, all variables are numeric (there is no categorical variable) and missing values or abnormalities about data were not found.

 ### Exploratory Visualization